 - How do you determine which Black people on American soil are descendants of American slaves, versus those of us who migrated from elsewhere today or several generations ago?

 - Should the Union States pay the same toward reparations as the Confederacy, which couldn’t pay slaves but could fund a whole Civil War to try to keep them?

 - If White families can prove they descended from some of the millionaires in the Union States who invested in the Underground Railroad and helped set up safe houses, do they get a pass or do they pay the same as those proudly descended from Confederates?
 What if someone descends from both sides?

-- How do you determine who owns properties now that were unlawfully taken from free Blacks during slavery, segregation and the aftermath?
+- How do you determine who owns properties now that were unlawfully taken from free Black people during slavery, segregation and the aftermath?
 What if a Black person now owns said property and paid their money for it?
 Should they give it up?

 - If we’re tracing all the way back to who originally owned the land, are we going as far back as the Natives as the true owners?
 Should they also get a claim?

 My questions stirred a bit of an uproar at the table.
 Ultimately, even the Whites disagreed that these presented complexities.
 While I certainly believe it isn’t our job to figure it out, I don’t think we can ignore that the complexities exist.

 There will never be an efficient system for addressing reparations that sufficiently punishes who should be punished and levels the playing field.
 That said, I suppose the question we should ask is: does it matter, or is any attempt worth it?